seqeralabs/tower-cli/USAGE.md

   Compute environment '1sxCxvxfx8xnxdxGxQxqxH' deleted at user workspace
 ```

-#### Default compute-env in a workspace
+### Default Compute Environment

-It is possible to select a **primary** compute-env within a workspace, which would be used by default if a different compute-env hasn't been specified.
+It is possible to select a **primary** Compute Environment within a Workspace which will be used by default unless a different Compute Environment is explicitly specified when creating or launching a Pipeline.

 ```console
 $ tw compute-envs primary set --name=my_aws_ce